rajinder-yadav/furi/README.md

 ## A Return to Simplicity ✅

-FURI is a Node.js framework coded in TypeScript.
-If you love TypeScript, you will feel at home coding with FURI.
-If you love plain JavaScript, you will love coding in FURI, you get to decide.
+Furi is a Node.js framework coded in TypeScript.
+If you love TypeScript, you will feel at home coding with Furi.
+If you love plain JavaScript, you will love coding in Furi, you get to decide.

 The design has been kept as close to the Node.js API without using external dependencies, using modern JavaScript and the latest Node.js APIs.